cortex-lab/phy/docs/plugins.md

 In this example, we show how to create a custom view based on matplotlib.
 Specifically, we show a 2D histogram of spike features.

+*Note*: once the plugin is activated, you need to explicitly open a new view with `View > New view > FeatureDensityView`.

 ![image](https://user-images.githubusercontent.com/1942359/58970988-ccbb3b00-87ba-11e9-93e9-c900d76a54f2.png)

 ```python